i05nagai/memorandum/language/english_speaking.md

     * causing harm or damage
     * these chemicals have a detrimental effect/impact on the environment
     * their decision could be detrimental to the future of the company
+    * Night shifts have detrimental effects on people's health
 * availability of substitutes
 * enrich
     * improve